 Best shopping cart software

-If you started a small business, your website hosting provider may offer free shopping cart software as part of your subscription.
-While this is suitable for small bedroom operations, as your company grows you may find you need more powerful software.
+If you've started a small business online, your website hosting provider may offer free shopping cart software as part of your subscription.
+While this is suitable for a small startup, as your company grows you may find you need a more powerful software solution.

-Specifically not all basic shopping cart software may work with your chosen merchant payment gateway.
-You may also want customize the overall look and feel of your customers' shopping experience but be frustrated by gaudy, basic templates.
+Specifically, not all basic shopping cart software may work with your chosen merchant payment gateway.
+You might also want to customize the overall look and feel of your customers' shopping experience, and not be frustrated by gaudy, basic templates.

-In this guide you will discover five of the very best shopping cart software solutions available today.
-These range from open source solutions like Magento which allow you granular control over every aspect of your store to "click and go" solutions like Shopify which can be installed without any coding knowledge.
+In this guide you will discover six of the very best shopping cart software solutions available today.
+These range from open source products like Magento which allow you granular control over every aspect of your store, to "plug and play" solutions like Shopify which can be installed without any coding knowledge.